Free Things to Do on the Amalfi Coast: 20 Best Experiences

 Yes — and more so than most people expect.
 The Amalfi Coast’s reputation for being expensive is real, but it’s driven almost entirely by accommodation and restaurants in the most famous towns.
 The actual experiences that make this coastline extraordinary — the hiking, the sunsets, the medieval villages, the swimming in clear water — cost almost nothing.
 Build your days around the free experiences on this list, treat the paid highlights as occasional additions, and you’ll find that the Amalfi Coast on a budget is still the Amalfi Coast at its finest.

-It’s worth it if: you’re willing to base yourself in Praiano or Amalfi town rather than Positano, use the bus and ferry rather than taxis, eat in Atrani rather than on the Positano waterfront, and visit in shoulder season when accommodation prices drop 25–40%.
+It is worth it if: you are willing to base yourself in Praiano or Amalfi town rather than Positano, use the bus and ferry rather than taxis, eat in Atrani rather than on the Positano waterfront, and visit in shoulder season when accommodation prices are usually less punishing than peak summer.

 Best Time for Free Experiences on the Amalfi Coast